development6601/test-react-todo/README.md

 ### Directory Overview

-- **`public/`** - The `public` directory temporarily stores publicly accessible files for a project, likely during a build or deployment process
+- **`public/`** - The `public` directory temporarily stores publicly accessible files related to a project (likely a web application or similar)
-- **`src/`** - The `src` directory contains the source code for a React todo application, including components, hooks, types, utilities, and asset files
+- **`src/`** - The `src` directory houses the source code for a temporary Todo application project, including components, hooks, types, utility functions, and asset files

 ## ⚙️ Configuration